firebase/firebaseui-web/README.md

 The user will retain the same `uid` at the end of the flow and all data keyed on that identifier would still be associated with that same user.

+Anonymous user upgrade is also supported by email link sign-in in FirebaseUI.
+An anonymous user triggering the email link option will, on return from clicking the link, upgrade to an email link user.
+However, `forceSameDevice` must be set to `true` in the email `signInOption`.
+This is to ensure that when the user clicks the link, it is opened on the same device/browser where the initial anonymous user exists.

 #### Handling anonymous user upgrade merge conflicts

 There are cases when a user, initially signed in anonymously, tries to